sduprat/geiflix/function_5-Motor-Direction/firmware/TP.md

 ## Launch analysis on steering_Init()

 Launch analysis and explain `eva` error messages.
-Add contracts (requires and ensures) to limits ranges of in put and output values for different functions.
+Add contracts (requires and ensures) to limit ranges of input and output values for different functions.
+For that, design a model with callgraph reprensentation and define for each functions functional limits of input and output values.
+Then, report theses values through function contracts with requires and ensures.

 <em>Relaunch analysis, explain.</em>